Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/find_en.md

       to use the index and which index to be used.
 	* when 'hint' is {"":null}, table scan.
-	* when 'hint' contains only one index, such as: {"":"myIdx"}, the query will be made using the index named "myIdx" in the currrent collection.
+	* when 'hint' contains only one index, such as: {"":"myIdx"}, the query will be made using the index named "myIdx" in the currrent collection; However, when index "myIdx" does not exist in current collection, query goes with table scan.
 	* when 'hint' contains several indexes, such as: {"1":"idx1","2":"idx2","3":"idx3"}, the query	will be made using one of the three indexes described above.
 Which index is used eventually, determined by the database evaluation.